 northward is Sumeria; purple southward is Idumea).

-During the war of the Maccabees, the Hasadim (mainly Pharisee adherents) were responsible for carrying the fight to the Syrian armies, with the Sadducees either neutral or lending aid to the Greek Seleucid empire.
+During the war of the Maccabees, the Hasadim (mainly Pharisees but with Essene adherents) was responsible for carrying the fight to the Syrian armies, with the Sadducees either neutral or lending aid to the Greek Seleucid regime.
 After this long guerrilla war and the defeat of the Syrians, the Temple was restored, as was daily sacrifice.
 Judaism was preserved from the religious onslaught initiated by Antiochus Epiphanes (174–165 BC), which outlawed Jewish celebrations and emphasized the worship of Zeus.

 Many Jews were caught in the middle of this religious conflict.
 Most of them would join the Pharisees.
 There are simple reasons for this.
-The Sadducees were a group of families, and to be a part of the Sadducaic priesthood would not be easy except through marriage or birth, although anyone could join the sect itself.
-Sadducees were religious and governmental aristocrats, exclusive, and not populist.
+The Sadducees were a group of families, and to be a part of the Sadducaic priesthood would prove difficult except through marriage or birth, although anyone could join the sect.
+Sadducees were religious and governmental aristocrats, exclusive and not populist.

 After these exploits, the Jewish lands began to look like a true kingdom—a kingdom united under one ruler who would become a force to be reckoned with.
 Judea was truly free once again!
 The elder son of John, Aristobulus, then takes control (104 BC) and unites the government into a kingdom.
-He produces a kingship with a line of kingly aristocracy, as opposed to religious leadership.
-Temporary stability is established, however, beneath this order of government there remains turbulence, both political and religious.
+He produces a kingship with a line of kingly aristocracy instead of religious leadership.
+Temporary stability is established.
+However, beneath this order of government, there remains turbulence, both political and religious.
 After the one-year reign of Aristobulus follows another son of John Hyrcanus, Alexander Jannaeus, who formally aligns himself with the Sadducees.
 It is Alexander who will not only become king but a high priest as well.
 This duel designation is unusual and is preferred only under rare circumstances.

 Hasmonean Kingdom to 63 BC

-This chart may be helpful in tracking the Hasmonean kings.
+This chart may help track the Hasmonean kings.

 Judas/ Jonathon Simon/ John Eleazar